Hulme Hippodrome: 1949/50 refurbishment

 The Ink Spots played at Hulme Hippodrome, 31 October to 5 November 1949.

 In May 1950 a theatre review reported that Hulme Hippodrome was "Still finding its feet [again] as a variety theatre".

 However, as one theatrical biographer noted, "The world of popular theatre had changed during the war, never to be the same again.
 The old touring circuits gradually began to collapse, but at first it was 'business as usual' in the immediate post war boom."

+In 1950 the theatre name reverted to being known as - Hulme Hippodrome.

+In 1953 permission was given by the City of Manchester council to add a fireproof corridor from the basement dressing rooms to a new exit to Warwick Street.

 1950s – BBC recordings at the Hipp (1950–1961)

 1950s – BBC general

 The earliest known radio outside broadcasts from Hulme Hippodrome are from February 1950: starting with a long-running series Variety Fanfare; plus The Norman Evans Show later in the year; and a 30-minute excerpt of a performance of the Hipp's seasonal Cinderella pantomime, transmitted on 5 January 1951 starring Frank Randle and Josef Locke.

 From the BBC Written Archives Centre, Caversham, a file of correspondence exists on venue hire details for recordings at Hulme Hippodrome, with around 24 titles of different programmes recorded between February 1950 and January 1961, mostly radio with some TV towards the end.
 These archive papers are not exhaustive, and relate to venue hire details with just the programme titles being included in venue booking letters rather than the details of the creative content of each programme.
-The BBC hired the Hulme Hippodrome auditorium on Sunday evenings when there were no public performances, to make radio (audio) recordings of variety acts for radio programmes (and later TV) such as the regional then national programme series, Variety Fanfare.
+The BBC hired the Hulme Hippodrome auditorium on Sunday evenings when there were no public performances, to make radio (audio) recordings of variety acts for radio programmes (and possibly later for TV) such as the regional then national programme radio series, Variety Fanfare.

 In the 1950s there were three BBC radio networks or 'services' - Home, Light, and Third.
 The Light Service and the Third Programme were national services, and the Home Service was also national but with six regional opt-outs, one being NEHS - the North of England Home Service.
 Some of the recordings made at the Hulme Hippodrome were for the NEHS regional opt-out slots in the Home Service, and some were made for the Light Service which was national.

-The BBC Northern Dance Orchestra (NDO) was based at The Playhouse and was created on 1956; following on from the BBC Northern Variety Orchestra which was created on 1 April 1951 but is less researched to date.
-Analogue audio magnetic tapes of both orchestras are held in archives.

 From a book on the history of the BBC's Variety Department, in the post-war years there was a need to find good recording venues: